luis15pt/FAQ/faq.rst

 .. image:: _static/images/ssh-with-putty_8.png
    :align: center

-In the terminal session that appears enter the default username for the OS that you have deployed.
-As we have assumed that we are running an Ubuntu instance our username will be **ubuntu**.
+In the terminal session that appears enter the default root for the OS that you have deployed.

 .. image:: _static/images/ssh-with-putty_9.png
    :align: center